Our daily lives have become dependent on the Internet, and for some, this includes decision-making for their dream house.

 20. Lighthearted posts

-Put a smile on your fans’ face.
+Put a smile on your fans’ faces.
 Post about that funny experience in your recent holiday or share an uplifting quote.
 We all need this kind of break.

 21. How-To lists and DIY tips